Govt To Encourage Farmers To Grow More Cotton - UrduPoint

 Govt To Encourage Farmers To Grow More Cotton

+The government has evolved a scheme of incentives in order to cope with the prevailing situation and encourage farmers to grow more cotton which is quite vital to increase exports and precious foreign exchange for national kitty

-ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Apr, 2021 ) :The government has evolved a scheme of incentives in order to cope with the prevailing situation and encourage farmers to grow more cotton, which is vital to increase exports and foreign exchange for national kitty.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Apr, 2021 ) :The government has evolved a scheme of incentives in order to cope with the prevailing situation and encourage farmers to grow more cotton which is quite vital to increase exports and precious foreign exchange for national kitty.

-In this regard, the authorities concerned were working on war footings to encourage the farmers to cultivate cotton and revive its production in the country as the national economy cannot be improved without a revolution in cotton and its allied industry.
+In this regard, the authorities concerned have been working on war footings to encourage the farmers to cultivate cotton and revive its production in the country as the national economy cannot be improved without a revolution in cotton and its allied industry.

-An official at the Ministry of National food, Security and Research in a briefing while highlighting some incentives on Monday said minimum support price would be announced to encourage farming community and to bring maximum land under cotton cultivation.
-Special efforts were also being made to achieve higher cotton production and prevent diseases and pests, he said.
+An official at the Ministry of National food, Security and Research while highlighting a brief detail of some incentives on Monday said minimum support price will be announced to encourage farming community and to bring maximum land under cotton production.
+Special efforts are also being made to achieve higher cotton production and prevent diseases and pests, he told APP.

 "All the stakeholders in the field of cotton and research have to come together on one page and only with joint efforts of stakeholders, the cotton sector can be revolutionized," he replied when asked about the current scenario of crop production in the country.